 Online Master's Degree in Civil Engineering

 Compare online and on-campus master's degree programs in civil engineering, and learn about the hybrid or blended formats that online programs might use.
 Review the admission requirements for these programs, and explore some course topics you'd study as a graduate civil engineering student.
 Get outlook and salary info for civil engineers.
-Schools offering Civil Engineering degrees can also be found in these popular choices.

 What Can I Expect From a Master's Degree Program in Civil Engineering?